 Skiing in Sölden

 When it comes to admiring the scenery of the area, perhaps the best vantage point is the top of the Tiefenbachbahn gondola, where an astounding panorama of the surrounding glaciers and mountain scenery awaits.
-Getting around is easy thanks to the efficient transport system in the area, helping visitors to make the most of the resort and develop their skills.
+Getting around is easy thanks to the efficient transport system in the area, helping skiers to make the most of the resort and develop their skills fast.

 Apres-ski, restaurants and other activities in Sölden

 Solden has transformed in recent years from a lively resort to a more sophisticated ski area.
 While there are still plenty of nightlife options, it’s now easy for families to get involved in the fun throughout this magnificent region.
 You can stop off at one of the cosy mountain huts or umbrella bars for a peaceful drink, with Gampe Alm, Fuchsloch and Halli Valli all offering fantastic service and a great opportunity to mingle with locals.
 For the best après in town head to Philipps, Marcos, and Kuckuck.
 You won’t find people dancing on the tables like in St Anton, but there is loud music, great Austrian atmospere and friendly vibes.